rngtang/Telephone-Assistant/README.md

 # to do
 * Create/finish way to update the knowledge base -> have it well documented and easily usable for anyone
     * created update_files.py for files and update_assistant.py to update assistant description
 * Update knowledge base pdf to include more information -> such as FTEs, map with where are rooms, tools, etc.
+    * just recently uploaded new file ?
 * Add way to exit the bot/finish
+    * auto times out for the complete one with speech
 * Integrate with STT and TTS and wake-up word
     * check out talk_functions.py, seems to do what it needs to kind of
 * Document everything